Deepanshu276/Sample-Task/README.md

+# Bivariate Normal Distrubution
+I produced Bivariate normal with marginal pdf's using jax and matplotlib
+## Files
+The Documentation_bivariateNormalDistribution will walk you through what is Bivariate Normal distribution and what is Probability Density Function(or density function or PDF) of a Bivariate Gaussian distribution.
+The binomialMultivariate file contains the visualization which is easy to understand All the references which i used in animating Bivariate Normal Distribution is mentioned in the documentation

 # MultiLayer Perceptron
 This is a two hidden layers neural network classifier build from scratch using pytorch and jax on google colab.
 ## Dataset and files